IgniteUI/igniteui-docfx/en/components/general/ignite-ui-licensing.md

 ### How to setup your environment to use the private npm feed (Step by step guide)

 #### First you need to setup the private registry and to associate this registry with the Infragistics scope.

 This will allow you to seamlessly use a mix of packages from the public npm registry and the Infragistics private registry.
-You will be asked to provide the username and the password that you use for logging into your Infragistics account.
-You should also provide the email that is registered to your Infragistics profile.

->[!NOTE]
+> [!IMPORTANT]
-> `npm` is disallowing the use of the `"@"` symbol inside your username as it is considered as being "not safe for the net".
-Because your username is actually the email that you use for your Infragistics account it always contains the symbol `"@"`.
-That's why you must escape this limitation by replacing the `"@"` symbol with `"!!"` (two exclamation marks).
-For example, if your username is `"username@example.com"` when asked about your username you should provide the following input: `"username!!example.com"`.
+> If your account is not licensed (you are still using a Trial account) the private package feed won't be accessible to you e.g. it will return 404 or 403 error message. **Only licensed accounts can access the packages.infragistics private feed.**

 ### Now, to log in to our private feed using npm